American Indian languages

 Learn More About The Shinnecocks

-Historical overview of the Shinnecock and other Mohegan-speaking tribes.
+Historical overview of the Shinnecock tribe and their relatives.

 Shinnecock Language Resources

-Shinnecock Indian language samples, articles, and indexed links.
+Shinnecock Indian language samples, articles, and indexed link page.

 Shinnecock Culture and History Directory